gpachello/jekyll-trixie-slim/README.md

 # Jekyll Trixie Slim

 A minimal Docker setup to run Jekyll on top of `debian:trixie-slim`.
-The goal is simplicity: clean base image, only essential packages, and a lightweight environment for local Jekyll development.
+The goal is simplicity: a clean base image, only the essential packages, and a lightweight setup for local Jekyll development.

 ## Features:

-* Based on Debian Trixie Slim
+* Based on **Debian Trixie Slim**
 * Installs Ruby and Jekyll with minimal dependencies
 * Includes a development container with live-reload support
 * Small, transparent, and easy to extend